MySQL Basic Data Types

 Table 3 A simple summary for Data and time

-type is good, but it doesn't contain any timezone information which is very likely to cause errors in an international circumstances.
-So you may choose the TIMESTAMP
+A DATETIME type is good, but it doesn't contain any timezone information which is very likely to cause errors in an international circumstances.
+So you may choose the TIMESTAMP type since it's UTC based but the maximum supported time is roughly 2038.
+So in practice, you can just store a 64bit timestamp in a BIGINT type.

 Other types that's not mentioned above: